Adult Safeguarding Policy

 Be aware that safeguarding includes behaviour/ incidents that occur outside of our centres.
 Adults/young people can be put at risk of harm through a variety of actions: inadequate observation of policies and procedures and failures to act, for example a reluctance to investigate allegations, whether proven or unsubstantiated and whether relating to incidences taking place within ACL provision (including outreach centres) or disclosure or abuse taking place at home, in residential accommodation, day centres, etc. For ACL this could translate as inadequate reporting and monitoring procedures.

-Peer on peer abuse must be taken seriously and the ACL Charter referred to.
+Child on child abuse (previously peer on peer abuse) must be taken seriously and the ACL Charter referred to.
 Allegations made about this must be investigated and dealt with through the safeguarding procedures and both parties not just the victims supported.
 It must be understood that abuse is abuse and should never be tolerated or passed off as banter.

 Early help.
 All staff should be aware of the possible need for early help, this means providing support as soon as a problem emerges.
 Any identified requirements for early help should be discussed with a Designated Officer and staff should be prepared to work with other professionals when an assessment is required.